 Asthma inhalers are hand-held, portable devices that deliver medication to your lungs.
 A variety of asthma inhalers are available to help control asthma symptoms.
 Finding the right one and using it correctly can help you get the medication you need to prevent or treat asthma attacks.

 Metered dose inhalers

 These inhalers consist of a pressurized canister containing medication that fits into a boot-shaped plastic mouthpiece.
 With most metered dose inhalers, medication is released by pushing the canister into the boot.

-In some cases, such as for children or older adults, using a spacer or valved holding chamber with an inhaler might make it easier to inhale the full dose.
+For some people, such as for children or older adults, using a spacer or valved holding chamber with an inhaler might make it easier to inhale the full dose.
 A spacer holds medication in a tube between the inhaler and your mouth after it's released.
 A valved holding chamber is a specialized spacer with a one-way valve to help regulate the flow of medication.

 Releasing the medication into the spacer allows you to inhale more slowly, increasing the amount that reaches your lungs.
 Spacers and holding chambers require a prescription.

 Dry powder inhaler